Ghostkeeper/CookingRecipes/Slavinken.md

 ---------
 1. Bake the slavinken
 	- Pan: Big 7-ply DeMeyere
-	- Duration: 21 minutes
+	- Duration: 15 minutes
 	- Power: 6
 	- Oil: Medium
+2. Put a lid on the pan.
-2. Turn every 2 or 3 minutes.
+3. Turn every 3 or 4 minutes.
 Use a spatula, not pinchers.

 Criticism
 ---------
-- Hard to prevent the sleeve from shredding.
-Maybe pre-heat the pan?
+- Sleeve slightly shreds, but not too bad.
+- Pink on the inside.
+Add a few minutes of time?